 In the UAE, the Bank is the leading financial institution with a broad portfolio of conventional and Islamic consumer and wholesale products, an extensive distribution network and well-established relationships with its broad client base.
 The Bank has one of the largest customer bases in the UAE and maintains one of the largest domestic distribution networks.
 This distribution network offers significant opportunities to attract additional clients and further expand the Bank's range of products and services to existing clients.
-As at 30 June 2018, the Bank had 87 branches and pay offices and a network of 579 ATMs throughout the UAE with a suite of alternate banking channels, including internet banking, mobile banking channels and SMS alerts.
+As at 31 March 2019, the Bank had 69 branches and pay offices, 10 cash offices and a network of 568 ATMs throughout the UAE with a suite of alternate banking channels, including internet banking, mobile banking channels and SMS alerts.